spkelle2/Equipment_Routing_Docs/_build/html/_sources/conclusion.rst.txt

 Lastly, I think the reusability of the project could have benefitted from having a more automated way of generating data for the model to use.
-Due to time constraints, the best solution we could come up with was putting data directly into separate spreadsheets, but I think that could have been accomplished with much less difficulty on the end user if a list of sites and their dates of actitity were input instead.
+Due to time constraints, the best solution we could come up with was pulling data from a database and moving it by hand into separate spreadsheets, but I think that could have been accomplished with much less difficulty on the end user if an end-point for a database and a query were input instead.
 That way, the data on locations and demand for drop-offs and pick-ups for each variation could have just been mined automatically, saving time and stress on the user.

 Biography
 ---------